Download a copy of this statement

 - Authorised third party providers in the event of a business continuity incident;

 - Authorised third party provides for the purposes of financial and quality auditingand/or for the purposes of our Professional Indemnity Insurance.

 Your information may be disclosed when we believe in good faith that the disclosure is:

 - required by law;

 - to protect the safety of our employees, the public or DAS UK Group property;

-- in the event of a merger, asset sale, or other related transaction; or
+- required in the event of a merger, asset sale, or other related transaction; or

 - for the prevention or detection of crime (including fraud).

-We may share your information with regulatory bodies in the UK or if applicable, overseas, as well as with other insurance companies (directly or via shared databases) to prevent and detect fraud.
+We may share your information with regulatory bodies in the UK or if applicable, overseas, auditors and other insurance companies (directly or via shared databases) when required by law and to prevent and detect fraud.

-Your information may be transferred by DAS UK Group to another EEA country, for processing, storage, administration or any other use stated in this policy.
-The purposes and processing associated with any such transfer will comply with all applicable data protection regulations, including the UK Data Protection legislation, and with our obligation to adequately protect and secure your personal information.
-By providing your personal information to DAS UK Group you consent to the transfer of your information as described above.
+Your information may be transferred outside of the UK for processing, storage, administration or any other use stated in this policy.
+The purposes and processing associated with any such transfer will comply with UK Data Protection Legislation.
+By providing your information to DAS Law, you consent to the transfer of your information as described above.